 In order to submit, please do the following:

 - You must be a member of the Emma Press Club, which means you must have bought a book or ebook from the Emma Press website in this calendar year (i.e. since 1st January 2017), or already have been accepted into an Emma Press book.
 Read more about the Emma Press Club here.

 - Place a maximum of three poems (each no longer than 65 lines) in a single Word/PDF/ODF document (i.e. the file name will end .doc/.pdf/.odt) and name the file with your own name (e.g. Emma-Wright.doc).
 Please only include text in the document – if the file size is more than 1MB then something weird is going on.

 - Fill in the Google form below – it will magically tell you everything you need to know!
-If you have any problems with it, just drop us an email on email@example.com
+If you have any problems with it, try filling it in here and, if that doesn’t work, drop us an email on email@example.com

 The deadline for submissions is midnight at the end of Sunday 26th March 2017.
 We will reply to everyone who submitted – please sign up to our newsletter to see updates on our progress.
 Please scroll down to read our frequently-answered questions about submissions, especially before emailing us with questions.